-If you have been ignoring to collect money from past-due accounts, it can seriously damage the cash flow needed for a smooth functioning of your business.
-Here are the vital signs that your accounts receivable are already overdue for some serious collection efforts and possible need to be assigned to a debt collection agency.
+If you have been ignoring to collect money from those past-due accounts, it can seriously damage the cash flow needed for the smooth functioning of your business.
+Here are the vital signs that your accounts receivable are already overdue for some serious collection efforts.
+Your unpaid bills must be assigned to a debt collection agency without further delay.

 - You are losing money due to non-payment from your customers.

 - More than one customer has failed to pay you.

 - You have regularly started getting excuses from your customer, “I am in a meeting, let me call you back“, but the call never comes back.